 Share your Advance care plan with others by using the Australian government's My Health Record.
 Visit the website and scroll down to find instructions on how to log in, control who can access your record and manage your own information.

-Your health information securely in one place.
+My Health Record Your health information securely in one place.

 My Health Record